 It is ALWAYS better to under promise and over deliver than the other way around!
-For example, if I plan to have a client's photo session images ready and delivered in TWO weeks, then I will tell them FOUR weeks.
-This way they are SUPER excited when the images are ready in half the time I promised.
-And, if something comes up and it takes me an extra week to deliver the images, then I'm STILL delivering them sooner than expected!
+For example, when I used to run my photography business, if I planned to have a client's photo session images ready and delivered in TWO weeks, then I would tell them FOUR weeks.
+This way they were SUPER excited when the images were ready in half the time I promised.
+And, if something came up and it took me an extra week to deliver the images, then I'd STILL be delivering them sooner than expected!

 (Okay you don't have to share what you had for lunch, but please feel free.)